Jordana Steinberg, Founder and Principal, is a strategist and venture advisor working across wellness and systems innovation.

-Jordana currently works with the UCLA Semel Institute to lead narrative strategy and strategic communications advancing youth mental health advocacy.
-Her work aligns board and stakeholder messaging, strengthens engagement with the Friends of Semel Teen Advisory Council.
-She supports public positioning around Proposition 1 funding, and shapes communications for the Institute’s May 2026 brain health initiative.
-Through stakeholder interviews and clear message development, she delivers board-ready and donor-facing materials that sharpen institutional voice, align policy and funding priorities, and drive measurable community impact.
+Her work supports the Institute’s public positioning around Proposition 1 funding and shapes communications for many of its events.
+Through in-depth stakeholder interviews and strategic message development, she creates board-ready and donor-facing materials that clarify institutional priorities, align policy and funding goals, and support measurable community impact.

 Internationally, she leads the curriculum development and strategic direction for a Women’s Wellness Initiative in Kenya, focused on supporting girls and women affected by trauma and stigma.
 She oversees the design of culturally responsive programming that advances safer communities and expands access to menstrual and sexual health education.